goerz/neovimrc/README.md

 We also have Treesitter and LSP set up for Julia, providing syntax highlighting, linting, outlines (via `go`), etc. The LSP for Julia is set up manually (not via Mason).
 It relies on the script in `./helpers/julia_languageserver.jl`, which in turn depends on a Julia environment in `~/.julia/environments/nvim-lspconfig` that has the [`LanguageServer`](https://github.com/julia-vscode/LanguageServer.jl) package installed.

 For `.jl` files that are [`Literate.jl`](https://fredrikekre.github.io/Literate.jl/v2/) scripts, alternative settings can be activated with the `:LiterateOn` commands (which invokes the `init` function in `./lua/literate.lua`).
 To return to the normal settings, use `:LiterateOff`.

+### Slime

+I use the [vim-slime](https://github.com/jpalardy/vim-slime) plugin to send code to a REPL running in another tmux pane.
+The tdefault shortcut `<ctrl-c><ctrl-c>` has been modified to send "blocks" (see the custom [block object](#block-object)), instead of a "paragraph" or the current visual selection).
+In addition, the `,s` shortcuts sends either the current line or the current visual selection.

+Always manually run `:SlimeConfig` before sending text.